rcliao/ngConf-2017-notes/thoughts.md

 ## Context

-This document stores my personal thoughts on Angular while listening to presentations in ngConf such as what prevents me from using Angular in production and my strategies of implementing Angular in production environment.
+This document focues my personal thoughts on Angular while listening to presentations in ngConf such as what prevents me from using Angular in production and my strategies of implementing Angular in production environment.

+> I'm refering Angular as Angular 2+ and AngularJS being Angular 1.x

 ## Blocking stones

 Before we start, I need to state -- **I love Angular**.
-But I'm not using Angular in production yet and not plan to use it before ngConf.
+However, I'm not using Angular in production yet and not plan to use it prior to attend ngConf.
 Why?
-There are some blocking stones for me to consider using it on my work environments.
+There are some blocking stones for me to consider using on my work environments.
+Specifically on **build system (configuration)**, **existing front-end architecture** & **learning curve**.

 ### Build system